bayugyug/imgur-uploader-api/README.md

 		- [x] Save somewhere safe the Client-ID and Client-Secret

-		- [x] Format your config paramter in JSON format:
+		- [x] Format your config parameter in JSON format:

 				Example:
 				{